CZ-NIC/knot-resolver/doc/gettingstarted-startup.rst

 Startup
 *******

-The best way to run Knot Resolver is to use provided integration with ``systemd``.
+The main way to run Knot Resolver is to use provided integration with ``systemd``.

 .. code-block:: bash